Edit

 Data security becomes a top priority as organizations shift data to cloud storage solutions like Azure Storage.
-This document outlines common security threats and risks associated with misconfigured settings and the security alerts Microsoft Defender for Storage provides to detect and respond to potential security threats.
+This document outlines common security threats and risks linked to misconfigured settings.
+It also explains the security alerts that Microsoft Defender for Storage provides to detect and respond to potential security threats.

 Security threats in cloud-based storage services

-Azure Storage is a widely used cloud storage solution, and like any cloud-based service, it is susceptible to various security threats.
+Azure Storage is a widely used cloud storage solution, and like any cloud-based service, it's susceptible to various security threats.
 Common security threats in Azure Storage include:

 • Access token abuse and leakage